Patience-Fuglo/Developing-a-Data-Driven-Investment-Thesis/README.md

 # Developing-a-Data-Driven-Investment-Thesis
 This project involves developing a data-driven investment thesis using data from OpenBB.
 The project is structured to collect, analyze, and backtest investment strategies using C++.

-## Description

-This project is developed using C++ and managed with CMake.
-It aims to provide a robust solution.

 ## Objective
 This project aims to explore and develop strategies that the firm can use to make profitable financial transactions.
 These transactions will encompass both short-term and long-term investments strategies.
 The project will leverage data from OpenBB, an investment research platform that provides free access to data on cryptocurrencies, forex, futures, stocks, and more, through a Python API.
 Validate and backtest the developed strategies using historical data.
 Optimize the strategies for maximum profitability and risk management.